 The overall responsibility for the suppression of bushfires in the ACT lies with the ACT Emergency Services Agency (ESA), primarily with the ACT Rural Fire Service (ACT RFS).
-For information on the status of bushfires and emergencies in the ACT please refer to the ACT Emergency Services Agency website including the ESA Incidents Map which outlines both planned and unplanned fires as well as other emergencies in the ACT.
+For information on the status of bushfires and emergencies in the ACT please refer to the ESA website and ESA Incidents Map which outlines both planned and unplanned fires and other emergencies in the ACT.